Ray casting: Concept

-From the abstract for the paper "Ray Casting for Modeling Solids": To visualize and analyze the composite solids modeled, virtual light rays are cast as probes.
+From the abstract for the paper "Ray Casting for Modeling Solids":

+To visualize and analyze the composite solids modeled, virtual light rays are cast as probes.
 By virtue of its simplicity, ray casting is reliable and extensible.
 The most difficult mathematical problem is finding line-surface intersection points.
 So, surfaces as planes, quadrics, tori, and probably even parametric surface patches may bound the primitive solids.
 The adequacy and efficiency of ray casting are issues addressed here.
 A fast picture generation capability for interactive modeling is the biggest challenge.

 Light rays and the camera geometry form the basis for all geometric reasoning here.
 This figure shows a pinhole camera model for perspective effect in image processing and a parallel camera model for mass analysis.
 The simple pinhole camera model consists of a focal point (or eye point) and a square pixel array (or screen).
 Straight light rays pass through the pixel array to connect the focal point with the scene, one ray per pixel.
 To shade pictures, the rays’ intensities are measured and stored as pixels.
 The reflecting surface responsible for a pixel’s value intersects the pixel’s ray.

 When the focal length, distance between focal point and screen, is infinite, then the view is called “parallel” because all light rays are parallel to each other, perpendicular to the screen.
 Although the perspective view is natural for making pictures, some applications need rays that can be uniformly distributed in space.

+Concept model

-For modeling convenience, a typical standard coordinate system for the camera has the screen in the X-Y plane, the scene in the +Z half space, and the focal point on the -Z axis.
+For modeling convenience, a typical standard coordinate system for the camera has the screen in the X–Y plane, the scene in the +Z half space, and the focal point on the −Z axis.

 A ray is simply a straight line in the 3D space of the camera model.
-It is best defined as a direction vector in parameterized form as a point (X0, Y0, Z0) and a direction vector (Dx, Dy, Dz).
+It is best defined in parameterized form as a point vector (X0, Y0, Z0) and a direction vector (Dx, Dy, Dz).
 In this form, points on the line are ordered and accessed via a single parameter t.
 For every value of t, a corresponding point (X, Y, Z) on the line is defined: